 To enable conditional access, you can create Group Policy settings that allow access to domain-joined devices with no additional deployments.
 To manage access control based on compliance of the device, you will need the following:

-- System Center Configuration Manager version 1509 for Technical Preview for Passport scenarios
+- System Center Configuration Manager Current Branch (1606 or later) for Windows Hello for Business scenarios

 To deploy, follow the steps listed in How to configure automatic registration of Windows domain-joined devices with Azure Active Directory